FdaStats/mfdnn/README.md

 -------------------------------------------------------------

 # Function descriptions
+## One dimensional functional data
+- "mfdnn_1d_par.R": hyperparameter selection with training data.
+More details can be found in comments
+- "mfdnn_1d.R": functional deep neural netowrks.
+More details can be found in comments
 ## Two dimensional functional data
 - "mfdnn_2d_par.R": hyperparameter selection with training data.
 More details can be found in comments
 - "mfdnn_2d.R": functional deep neural netowrks.
 More details can be found in comments